snowbillr/outdoorsy-sample/README.md

 - Node: 18.9.0
 - Yarn: 1.22.19

-Please ensure they are installed on your system and available on the command line for this repository.
+Please ensure they are installed on your system and available on the command line in the project directory.
 I've used a combination of `homebrew` and the `asdf` version manager to set this up, however, there are a variety of ways to install different versions of these tools.

 > Note: It is both possible and likely that this project will run on other versions of these tools, but that has not been tested.

 ## Setup

+Run the following commands from within the project directory:

 1. `$> bundle install`
 2. `$> yarn install`

 ## Running the app

+Follow the steps below to run the application:

 1. `$> bin/dev`
 2. Visit http://localhost:3000 in the browser.